genevaers/User-Documentation/docs/Reference/GVBMR95_Parameter_File_Syntax_refr.md

 **Note: Not implemented in V4**

 ### RECOVER_FROM_ABEND
-Specifying **Y** will call set up a recovery routine to be called when an abend occurs.
+Specifying **Y** will set up a recovery routine to be called when an abend occurs.
 Note that this option affects the parameter [ABEND_ON_CALCULATION_OVERFLOW](#abend_on_calculation_overflow).

 ### ABEND_ON_LOGIC_TABLE_ROW_NBR